-Estimated U.S. military spending is $886 billion.
-That's from President Trump's budget for Fiscal Year 2019 submitted to Congress.
-It covers the period October 1, 2018 through September 30, 2019.
-Military spending is the second largest item in the federal budget after Social Security.
-The United States spends more on defense than the next nine countries combined.
+Estimated U.S. military spending for the fiscal year 2022 is $754 billion.
+It covers the period October 1, 2021, through September 30, 2022.
+Military spending is the second-largest item in the federal budget after Social Security.

 Defense Department Base Budget

 The defense base budget for the fiscal year 2022 was established by the annual National Defense Allocation Act (NDAA), signed into law on December 27, 2021.
 It granted the DoD $715 billion to fund many longstanding efforts as well as a few new initiatives.

 First on the list are Nuclear Modernization ($27.7 billion), Missile Defense ($20.4 billion), and Long Range Fires ($6.6 billion).

 Science and Technology ($14.7 billion) and Advanced Capability Enablers receive heightened attention in FY 2022, with $112 billion allotted for Research, Development, Test and Evaluation (RDT&E) alone.

 The Air Force will spend $52.4 billion, including $12 billion for 85 F-35 Joint Strike Fighters.
 The Navy will spend $34.6 billion and the Army receives $12.3 billion.